bread-studios/Interactive-Physics-Simulation/README.md

 ----------------------

-# Basic Movement and Ultilization
+# Basic Movement and Utilization
 Our program uses simple, easy to remember controls.
 This section will explain what they are, and what each input does.

-- W - Move in the direction you are looking
+- W - Move in the direction of where you are looking

-- S - Move in the opposite direction that you are looking
+- S - Move in the opposite direction of where you are looking

 - A - Move perpendicularly to the left of where you are looking